AshleyLTW/benihassanresearchgroup.github.io/site.md

 </amp-iframe>
 </div>
 <br>
-Beni Hassan is situated on the east bank of the Nile, approximately 250km south of Cairo and falls within the ancient boundaries of the 16th province or nome of Upper Egypt, which inscriptions refer to as the Oryx-nome.
+Beni Hassan (Arabic: بني حسن) is situated on the east bank of the Nile, approximately 250km south of Cairo and falls within the ancient boundaries of the 16th province or nome of Upper Egypt, which inscriptions refer to as the Oryx-nome.
 With excellent rock formation, the region possesses some of the best limestone in the country after Tura, the quarry that serviced the Memphite cemeteries to the north.

 The tombs at Beni Hassan, dating to the 6th-12th Dynasties spanning from the late Old Kingdom, First Intermediate Period and into the Middle Kingdom, are cut in two ridges half-way up the mountain and command an impressive view across the escarpment and the river Nile.
 The upper cemetery houses the rock-cut tombs of the administrators of the region, while the lower cemetery consists of a series of shaft and pit tombs at the base of the cliffs and contains the tombs of officials connected to those buried in the upper cemetery.
 Speos Artemidos, a rock-cut shrine originally dedicated to the local lion-headed goddess Pakhet, built by Queen Hatshepsut and Thutmose III of the 18th Dynasty, lies 1.5km south in an ancient quarry, with a smaller shrine of Alexander II nearby.